dmarcos/oculusglfw/README.md

 ## glfw / Oculus PC SDK Sample code

 Code is barebones.
-Initializion, session creation, swap chain setup, buffer clear logic, frame submission.
+Initialization, session creation, swap chain setup, buffer clear logic, frame submission.
 No proper error handling.
 Straight path to go from 0 to pixels on screen with glfw and Oculus Desktop SDK (1.35 when this was written)

 ### Requirements